falkr/ttm4175/pages/day3.md

 You can find a sample HTML page [**here**](https://home.samfundet.no/~halvogro/komtekintro/sample.txt).
 Copy and paste these into your `index.html` or try to find another HTML file online.
-If you want, you can also clone some websites by coping the the source code found by viewing the page source.
+If you want, you can also clone some websites by copying the source code found by viewing the page source.
 Try copying ['https://nrk.no'](https://www.nrk.no/) for instance.

 # Final Steps